ghulam-mujtaba5/comsats-ite-app_5/docs/portal-redesign-spec.md

 - Actions (future): Create Resource, Invite User, Open Settings pane, Toggle Theme, View Logs.
 - RBAC: show only items allowed by the current user's role; hide or disable others.
 - Search action: typing filters items; optional global entity search can route to section pages with query params.
+ - Parity with public site: a "Search site for …" action may route to the public `/search?q=…` page which handles debounced URL sync, grouped results, highlighting, and a11y announcements.

 ### Accessibility
 - Labeled dialog; keyboard reachable; `aria-activedescendant` managed by list; screen reader-friendly.